candera/slideshow/README.md

 ## TODO

+* Figure out why I'm suddenly unable to run it from the command-line
 * Adjust when resized or moved across monitors
 * Add indicators for when it's paused, rotation speed, etc.
 * Hide cursor